Aeroluna/LunaCoopMod/README.md

 - Fixed an issue where the warp-in animation for Zoraya Legion was visually attached overhead the Void Ray model.
 - Fixed an issue where Xel'naga Abrogators could not attack map objective structures (e.g. Void Shards).
+- Fixed an issue where warping in Legions were missing the void warp-in beam.

 yeah.